 During the Sundance, two wooden dowels are pierced above the men’s pectoral muscles and then strung to a pole.
-Others have the skin on their back pierced and attached to a buffalo skull that they drag around the pole until it rips out, or the men fall over in exhaustion.
-Long Soldier said he completed the latter ceremony, but had only completed half of the former – he committed to four years of the Sundance, with two years of scars to prove it.
+Others have the skin on their back pierced and attached to a buffalo skull, which they drag around the pole until it rips out, or the men fall over in exhaustion.
+Long Soldier said he completed the latter ceremony, but only completed half of the former – he committed to four years of the Sundance, with two years of scars to prove it.

 Long Soldier told us there were strict rules with the Sundance, Inipi, and any other Lakota rite.
-These ceremonies are incredibly sacred to his people and over the past several decades there have been many charlatans who have attempted to profit from them.
-He reiterated several times that if one ever goes to a sweat lodge ceremony and someone asks for money, run away.
+These ceremonies are incredibly sacred to his people and over the past several decades there have been a number of charlatans who attempt to profit from them.
+He reiterated several times that if one ever goes to a sweat lodge ceremony and someone asks for money, to run away.
 Profiting from a sweat lodge is sacrilegious to the Lakota.

 Not too long ago, a few people died and many were injured in a bogus sweat lodge ceremony in Arizona.
 A new age group outside of Sedona was running a large “sweatbox” with 50 to 60 people inside – about five times the number of people normally welcomed into a lodge.
 The “ceremony” took place at a for-profit resort without native sanctioning or supervision.
 A clear example of what can go wrong when native culture is appropriated.